For complete details on competitive grants offered through Knox County Foundation, please review the Guidelines for Grantmaking.

 What are the qualifications to apply?

 Grants are made to tax-exempt private agencies classified as 501(c)(3) organizations, and to public charities as defined by the U.S. Internal Revenue Service.
 Public schools, governmental entities and Knox County colleges and universities are also eligible to apply for Foundation grants.
-Prospective applicants are urged to contact the Foundation before preparing an application if there is a question concerning eligibility, as proof of eligibility must be provided to the Foundation before grants are considered.
+Prospective applicants are urged to contact the Foundation before preparing an application if there is a question concerning eligibility, as proof of eligibility must be verified by the Foundation before grants are considered.

 What types of projects/programs does the Foundation fund?